 While it is not for everyone, collaborative divorce can be a powerful force for good in your life.
 You can save money, time, and willpower by talking it out with your partner and your divorce lawyers.
 Coming to a mutually agreed upon conclusion can be a boon to both parties.
 It is important to note, however, that collaborative divorce requires that both parties to the divorce wish to settle in an amicable way.
 If there are any serious disagreements, both parties are going to have to be able to come to a compromise, or else negotiations will break down and the case will transform itself into a regular adversarial court case, with all the relevant disadvantages.
 Therefore, both parties should come into collaborative divorce proceedings understanding that they are negotiations.
 There is room to maneuver, but both parties must be able to look the other in the eye and, with the help of their divorce lawyers, negotiate a mutually-agreeable settlement.

-If you are considering or believe you are ready to move forward with a collaborative divorce near Greenville, NC, contact Attorney Gib Irons today.
+If you are considering or believe you are ready to move forward with a collaborative divorce in the Greenville area, please contact Family Law Attorney, Gib Irons today.
 Gib is an active member of the Collaborative Divorce Association of Eastern Carolina and he understands the benefits available to people who are able to take advantage of the collaborative divorce process.
 Attorney Irons is committed to helping people obtain the divorce agreement they deserve while avoiding the potential challenges of traditional divorce.
-To schedule an initial consultation, please call our experienced collaborative family law attorney, Gib Irons, at 252-215-3000 or fill out our contact form below.
+To schedule an initial consultation, please call our experienced collaborative family law attornies at 252-215-3000 or fill out our contact form below.
 Protecting your Privacy ~ Your privacy is our primary concern.
 At Irons & Irons, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.